List of British mobile brigades during the Second World War: Armoured

 In addition to the armoured brigades assigned to a division, the British Army utilised several brigades that operated as independent formations.
 In the early stages of the war, this could range from being assigned to provide armour support to an expeditionary force, such as the 1st Armoured Brigade during the Battle of Greece, to being used for independent tasks such as the 9th Armoured Brigade during the Second Battle of El Alamein.
 During the Western Desert campaign, the main function of these independent formations was to replace brigades within a division that had suffered heavy losses; to reinforce an armoured division to increase its tank strength temporarily; or to provide tank support to infantry formations by being temporarily assigned to them.
 These formations were also to be structured the same way as those brigades assigned to armoured divisions.
 In preparation for the Allied invasion of France in 1944 (Operation Overlord), the British Army intended to prepare eight tank brigades to provide infantry support.
 These brigades were to be assigned to corps or army level commands, and then allocated to infantry divisions as needed.
 As tank production could not meet the numbers required, five of these brigades were organised as independent armoured brigades and equipped with M4 Shermans.
 General Bernard Montgomery, commander of the 21st Army Group to which these brigades were assigned, had advocated for a Universal Tank that combined the aspects of the infantry and cruiser tanks.
 In the interim, he believed that the M4 Sherman was the closest tool for the universal tank role.
-He made clear that he saw no distinction between armoured and tank brigades, and would use either as he saw fit and not via the previously defined roles that they had been given.
+He made clear that he saw no distinction between armoured and tank brigades, and would use either as he best decided and not via the previously defined roles that they had been given.
 The lack of enforced doctrine allowed these armoured brigades to implement infantry support as they saw fit.

-In 1943, the 79th Armoured Division was converted to develop specialised tanks for the particular problems of a amphibious landing on the defended French coast.
+In 1943, the 79th Armoured Division was converted to develop specialised tanks for the particular problems of an amphibious landing on the defended French coast.
 It was deployed to France in June 1944, as part of Operation Overlord, and fielded two armoured brigades.
 These brigades were equipped with the Churchill infantry tank and M4 Shermans.
 These tanks had been modified to tackle various obstacles that British forces would face when conducting the Normandy landings, and later fought in subsequent assault operations.
 These modifications included mine-clearing flails, modified Churchill tanks dubbed Armoured Vehicle Royal Engineers that were equipped with an anti-fortification weapon and could carry fascines or other bridging equipment, and flamethrowers.
 The units of the brigade would be assigned to formations that needed their assistance, and the brigadier would act as an advisor in their use.

 In January 1945, the British Army decided that all remaining tank brigades would be redesignated as armoured brigades, although they retained their infantry tanks and were not necessarily re-equipped with medium or cruiser tanks as the existing armoured brigades were.